20% off your first purchase with code: SHOP24

 ➡️ Teacher Tip – I have found that I get the best response by asking for help with something specific rather than just a general invitation to come assist during the school day.

-Ideas for Utilizing Parent Volunteers in the Classroom
+Ideas for Parent Volunteers in the Classroom

 Once you have a few parents excited to help out, start making a list of jobs they can do.
 Delegating some of these tasks will make a huge difference in your stress level and free up more of your own time for lesson planning, working with students, and the other important thing teachers do.